 Betsy’s bucket list included traveling and she was proud to have visited all 50 states and Scotland.
 These adventures, family history and events she carefully documented in labeled and dated binders.
 Above all, Betsy adored her family.
 She never missed a birthday – children, grandchildren, nieces and nephews could always count on her, to remember them with a card each year.

-A Celebration of Life service will be held on Saturday, April 18th at 11am at Robert D. Gray Funeral Home, Skaneateles, calling hour will be held from 9:30am to 10:30am prior to the service.
+A Celebration of Life service will be held at a later date at Robert D. Gray Funeral Home, Skaneateles.
 For those who wish, the family suggests that memorial donations be made to the Disabled American Veterans, the Salvation Army, or Care Dimensions Hospice House, 75 Sylvan St., B-102, Danvers, MA 01923.

 To send condolences, visit robertdgrayfuneralhome.com.